One thing that you must try is some layered slow cooker beef enchiladas, it’s a bit different to the real thing but it’s certainly worth a try.

 You can easily swap the ground beef out for other meats if beef doesn’t take your fancy.
 For example, shredded chicken will work perfectly into this dish but you will need have some ready.

-If you want to see how to make this delicious slow cooker dish visually then be sure to check out the video above.
+If you want to see how to make this delicious slow cooker dish visually then be sure to check out the video below.
 The video will take you through everything you need to know when it comes to cooking this dish correctly.

 Slow Cooker Beef Enchiladas Recipe